 Common attributes of a passenger and a passenger are factored in the person entity.

-now booked.
-Most of the resource remains unchanged, except for the sections on
+are now booked.
+Most of the resource remains unchanged, except for the sections

 Offerparts, or in fares), where

-now be populated with the references to the space allocated by the provider
+be populated with the references to the space allocated by the provider system

 Fulfillments could once have been called tickets.
 But the evolutions in the

-ticketless onboard controls are rapidly taking over and become the norm rather
+onboard controls are rapidly taking over and become the norm rather than the

-than the exception.
-Since in OSDM only the distribution part of the process is
+exception.
+Since in OSDM only the sales part of the process is in scope, the

-in scope, the details of how to produce or control fulfillment are not covered.
+details of how to produce or control fulfillment are not covered.
+From a

 The possibility to point at a fulfillment representing an offer part (= the id) for after sales operations.
 The capability to link this fulfillment to that associated offer part they relate to.
 A business identifier that can be used in associated processes.
 For railways, that would be the Ticket Control Number (TCN).